luciusmagn/magnusi.tech/posts/huoh.md

 Some things stay with you for the duration of your life.
 A fair number of them stays in the lungs.

 It took a while to get into the right mood.
-The man was no smoker, it was an occassional endeavor at best.
+The man was no smoker, it was an occasional endeavor at best.
 Something to take the edge off, once in a while.

 All around, it was silent.
-All one could hear was the muffled sound of the last bits of "Short Change Hero" coming from inside of the truck.
+All one could hear was the muffled sound of the last bits of "Short Change Hero" coming from inside the truck.
 It was peaceful, and lonely.
 Long ago has this place been claimed the kingdom of genius loci.

 As he put out the cigar and stored it away in his trench coat's pocket, the man noticed something flying in the wind towards him.